Metra Electric District: RTA era

 In 1976 the Regional Transportation Authority signed a contract with Illinois Central Gulf to fund its commuter service.
 The next year an extension of 2.3 mi was built to the current terminal at University Park (originally named Park Forest South).
 On May 1, 1987 Metra bought the line and its branches for $28 million ($ adjusted for inflation).
 The line is now operated by Northeast Illinois Regional Commuter Rail Corporation, Metra's operating subsidiary.
 Two inter-city freight tracks retained by the ICG are now part of the Canadian National Railway, used by Amtrak's City of New Orleans, Illini and Saluki trains.

 From 1988 onward, Randolph Street Terminal was under near-perpetual construction.
 The construction of Millennium Park moved the station completely underground, and in 2005 it was renamed Millennium Station.

 The Metra Electric is the only line on the Metra system in which all stations (except 18th and 47th Streets, both flag stops) have ticket vending machines.
 The machines originally sold magnetically encoded tickets which unlocked the turnstiles.
 People with paper tickets or weekend passes, on reduced fares or who had trouble with the vending machines had to use a blue or orange pal phone to contact an operator who would unlock the turnstiles.
 Complaints from passengers who missed their trains caused Metra to remove the turnstiles in November 2003.

 The main line and South Chicago branch run daily, but the Blue Island Branch does not operate on Sundays or holidays.
 A unique feature of the Metra Electric schedule is the similarity of the weekday and Saturday timetables.
 Many express trains run throughout the day in both directions.
 On other Metra lines, express service operates exclusively during the morning and afternoon rush hours.
 It is the only Metra line where all trackage is used exclusively for commuter service.
 Freight trains and Amtrak trains run on a pair of adjacent tracks owned by the Canadian National Railroad.

 Off-peak and Saturday service is frequent, while Sunday service operates hourly north of 63rd Street and every 2 hours south of 63rd.

 On January 4, 2021, fares on the Metra Electric line, along with the Rock Island line, were cut in half for all passengers.

+Since July 2024, a fourth track is being constructed from Museum Campus to Millennium stations to accommodate increased services on the South Shore Line.